lautarojgarcia177/instagram_unfollowers_list/README.md

 - array with all the accounts that follow you
 - array with all the accounts that you follow

-Then it compares the arrays, outputing a new array with all the account names that are present in the following array but aren't present in the follow you array
+Then it compares the arrays, outputing a new array with all the account names that are present in the "you follow" array but aren't present in the "follow you" array